-Data from Critical Care Medicine - Curated by Marshall Pearce - Date available 01 January 2013
+Data from The American College of Critical Care Medicine - Curated by EPG Health - Date available 01 January 2013

 Free full text

 OBJECTIVE: To revise the "Clinical Practice Guidelines for the Sustained Use of Sedatives and Analgesics in the Critically Ill Adult" published in Critical Care Medicine in 2002.